beginning of content

 Are there complications of skin cancer treatment?

-Most skin cancer treatments involve some localised damage to surrounding healthy skin such as swelling, reddening or blistering of the skin where the cancer is removed.
-Your doctor will explain any specific risks, which may include:
+Skin cancer treatments can involve some damage to healthy skin around where the cancer is removed.
+Side effects of skin cancer treatment may include:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.